Saa110/Amigot/README.md

    - **Navigate Content**: Open non-assessment content automatically
    - **Run Quizzes**: Navigate and attempt quizzes after content
 4. Click "Start Automation" to begin.
 The active state is saved and honored on subsequent pages.

+### Assignment Automation (NEW!)
+1. Navigate to your assignment page on Amigo LMS
+2. Click the extension icon and select **"📋 Assignment Automation"**
+3. Paste your answers in JSON format (see [Assignment Automation Guide](ASSIGNMENT_AUTOMATION_GUIDE.md))
+4. Click "Validate JSON" to verify your format
+5. Click "Fill Assignment" to automatically select the correct answers
+6. Review your selections and submit manually

+### Survey Form Filling
-5. For survey forms, click the "📝 Fill Survey Form" button to automatically fill and submit with positive responses.
+- For survey forms, click the "📝 Fill Survey Form" button to automatically fill and submit with positive responses.

 ## How It Works